XuF3ng/Hello-World/README.md

-# Hello-World
-learning git work flow
+delete two lines here
-create a fieldTrip branch
+add a new line here-create a fieldTrip branch